Trewaters/security-README/README.md

 **version 1.0.0**
 Use Semantic Versioning to help other see at a glance if this document has been updated and what was the scope of the udpate.

-- *Major version* incremented when contact information changes in the `SECURITY.md` file or in the `security.txt` file that refers to this file.
-Or a required field in the `security.txt` has changed in a non backwards compatible manner.
+- *Major version* incremented when...
+  1. Contact information changes in the `SECURITY.md` file or in the `security.txt` file that refers to this file.
+  2. A required field in the `security.txt` has changed in a non backwards compatible manner.
+  3. Updating or changing the Encryption key or protocol.
 - *Minor update* is a backward compatible change has been made to the aforementioned files.
 Usually a field was added or changed to recommended.
 - *Patch update* is when a minor typo is fixed but no significant change has been made.